exasol/transformers-extension/doc/changes/unreleased.md

 ## Features

  * #351: Added functionality for installing default models.
+ * #378.
+Added creation of default BucketFS-Connection to deploy command
  * #383: Added Transformation for adding columns to DataFrame and filling them with default values.
  * #381: Added Transformation for removing columns from DataFrame